Chronic lymphocytic leukemia (CLL) is a type of cancer of the blood, marrow, and lymph nodes. It is the most common leukemia among adults.

 You may have never experienced a prominent symptom before being diagnosed with this disease.
 Some patients find out only after routine blood work is performed.
 Unlike other more aggressive cancers, chronic lymphocytic leukemia is sometimes not treated right away because the disease may develop at a very slow and stable pace.
 Your treatment team can help you understand the various types of leukemia and you’ll be included in decisions about your care.

-Why choose the UT Health San Antonio Cancer Center for chronic lymphocytic leukemia?
+Why choose UT Health San Antonio MD Anderson Cancer Center for chronic lymphocytic leukemia?

 At the cancer center, hematologists who specialize in blood cancers lead the multidisciplinary team that comes together to diagnose, treat and listen to you.
 We have clinics and hospital-based units designed specifically to provide care for patients with leukemia.
 Our team includes pathologists who specialize in blood, marrow and lymph node cancers, also called hemato-pathologists.
 Clinical trial-based treatments are available.
 The cancer center’s hematology team partners with the National Cancer Institute and other organizations for clinical trial-based treatment options for all patients.